-(d) confirmed that the Company had complied with Rule 712 of the Catalist Rules and had recommended to the Board the re-appointment of Ernst & Young LLP as the External Auditors of the Company.
-Ernst & Young LLP is registered with the Accounting and Corporate Regulatory Authority; and

-(e) confirmed that the Company had complied with Rule 715 of the Catalist Rules in relation to the appointment of the same auditing firm, Ernst & Young LLP, to audit its Singapore-incorporated subsidiaries.
+- (d) confirmed that the Company had complied with Rule 712 of the Catalist Rules and having considered the Audit Quality Indicators Disclosure Framework published by the Accounting Corporate Regulatory Authority, had recommended to the Board the re-appointment of Ernst & Young LLP as the External Auditors of the Company.
+Ernst & Young LLP is registered with the Accounting and Corporate Regulatory Authority; and - (e) confirmed that the Company had complied with Rule 715 of the Catalist Rules in relation to the appointment of the same auditing firm, Ernst & Young LLP, to audit its Singapore-incorporated subsidiaries.
 The foreign-incorporated subsidiaries are audited by other suitable auditing firms.
 The Board and the AC are satisfied that the appointment of the other auditing firms for its foreign-incorporated subsidiaries would not compromise the standards and the effectiveness of the audit of the Company.